Skip over main navigation

 Expand

 Setting up a monthly gift is one of the most powerful ways you are able to support Freedom for Animals.
-A monthly gift offers us a reliable income that we can always count on.
+A monthly gift offers us reliable income that we can always count on.
 This means that we can plan our work into the future more effectively, and also allows us to respond to emergencies to help animals in urgent need.

 Published: 23rd October, 2018